bee-anchor/yoga/README.md

 # Writing tests

 You can write tests it whatever way you want, for the test runner you are using.
-Some libraries are installed as part of yoga which you will find useful:
+Some libraries are installed as part of yoga which you may find useful.
+Check the requirements.txt file.
-* colorama - allows you to colour text on the console
-* assertpy - more powerful assertion library which will give you useful error messages when assertions fail
-* ipdb - a better python debugger that will automatically be used in place of pdb - it has autocomplete!

 ### After test actions

-You will need to do some manual setup for you tests to support saucelabs test runs, screenshot uploading and slack reporting (if you want any of this), in the form of actions that are taken at the end of the test run.
+You will need to do some manual setup for you tests to support saucelabs test runs, screenshot uploading, and slack reporting (if you want any of this) in the form of actions that are taken at the end of the test run.

 This will depend on the test runner you use, and how it can support it.